Where are Kirkwood Community College graduates today? Read about the educational paths and achievements of Kirkwood alumni.

 John’s Grocery has thrived under Doug’s leadership.
 Like the family business he loves, Doug has also become a community staple.

-He helps foster a sense of pride for many Iowa City residents and business owners through events like Northside Oktoberfest, and spearheaded a number of neighborhood initiatives surrounding beautification and tourism, such as the Northside Marketplace and underground beer cave tours.
+He helps foster a sense of pride for many Iowa City residents and business owners through events like Northside Oktoberfest, and he spearheaded a number of neighborhood initiatives surrounding beautification and tourism, such as the Northside Marketplace and underground beer cave tours.

 Proud of his Czech heritage, Doug also volunteers at the National Czech and Slovak Museum & Library.
 He is a key player in the organization’s annual BrewNost festival.